 The SSL/TLS certificates for Azure Application Gateway’s listeners can be referenced from a customer’s Key Vault resource.
 Your application gateway must always have access to such linked key vault resource and its certificate object to ensure smooth operations of the TLS termination feature and the overall health of the gateway resource.

-It is important to consider any impact on your Application Gateway resource when making changes or revoking access to your Key Vault resource.
+It's important to consider any impact on your Application Gateway resource when making changes or revoking access to your Key Vault resource.
 In case your application gateway is unable to access the associated key vault or locate its certificate object, it will automatically put that listener in a disabled state.
 The action is triggered only for configuration errors.
-Transient connectivity problems do not have any impact on the listeners.
+Any customer misconfigurations like deletion/disablement of certificates or prohibiting the application gateway's access through key vault's firewall or permissions cause the key vault-based HTTPS listener to get disabled.
+Transient connectivity problems don't have any impact on the listeners.

 Periodic check and its impact on listeners

 Understanding the behavior of the Application Gateway’s periodic check and its potential impact on the state of a key vault-based listener could help you to preempt such occurrences or resolve them much faster.

 - Application Gateway instances periodically poll the key vault resource to obtain a new certificate version.

 - During this activity, if the instances instead detect a broken access to the key vault resource or a missing certificate object, the listener(s) associated with that key vault will go in a disabled state.
 The instances are updated with this disabled status of the listener(s) within 60 secs to provide a consistent data plane behavior.

 - After the issue is resolved by the customer, the same four-hour periodic poll verifies the access to key vault certificate object and automatically re-enables listeners on all instances of that gateway.